dr-leo/pandaSDMX/doc/walkthrough.rst

 To pre-configure the HTTP connections to be established by a ``Request`` instance, you can pass all keyword arguments consumed by the underlying HTTP library `requests <http://www.python-requests.org/>`_.
 For a complete description of the options see the ``requests``  documentation.
-For example, a proxy server can be specified for subsequent requests like so:
+For example, a proxy server can be specified for subsequent requests:

 .. ipython:: python